maco2035/DiyHeliumHotspots/miner_auto_start/README.md

 #joeytank Thanks you!
 HNT donations to: 1367etyj5UnthZrK7AK4KJQwXdy9iYASHetCtSD8s6HkRNa8Asg

-1. Download lora-pkt-forwarder and save it to the '/etc/systemd/system' directory.
+1. Download lora-pkt-fwd.service file and save it to the `/etc/systemd/system` directory.
 This service will reset the GPIO pin as well as start the forwarder

 2 - Reload the service daemon
 `sudo systemctl daemon-reload`